 Status Conference:

-A status conference is a meeting at court.
-This is an opportunity for a defendant’s defense lawyer and the prosecutor to resolve the case.
-If agreement is reached during this conference, a sentencing hearing is scheduled in which the judge will consider the matter.
-If no agreement is reached, the court will schedule a preliminary hearing.
+A status conference is a meeting held at the court.
+It is an opportunity for your defense lawyer and the prosecutor to resolve the case.
+If they reach an agreement during this conference, then the judge will schedule a sentencing hearing.
+If no agreement is reached, then the court will schedule a preliminary hearing.

 Preliminary Hearing: